Zochory/AgenticFleet1/README.md

-## Roadmap

-- [ ] Provide a FleetUI Design Kit and a quicker way of starting GraphFleet locally.
-- [ ] Provide a Toddle interface ready to use for GraphFleet
-- [ ] Add integrations of Composio
-- [ ] Add integrations of LangSmith
-- [ ] Add few selfhosting  one click deploy solutions.
-- [ ] Access GraphFleet through a secure and enterprise-ready Azure Cloud hosting version.
-- [ ] And way more... 👀

 AgenticFleet is an Adaptative Agentic System in beta that currently  uses Chainlit for the frontend interface and FastAPI for the backend, based on the ground work of Autogen & Magentic-One